 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Richmond is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Richmond is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Richmond who work in office and administrative support (13.02%), sales jobs (10.80%), and healthcare (8.70%).

-The education level of Richmond citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.67% of adults 25 and older in Richmond have a college degree.
+In terms of college education, Richmond is nearly on par with the US average for all cities of 21.84%: 17.67% of adults 25 and older in Richmond have a bachelor's degree or advanced degree.